The Essential Online Tools That Your Work-From-Home Team Needs Today [From a Remote Manager]

 Slack can help simplify workflow and communication.
 It allows everyone to have access to information on the project.
 Instead of sending individual emails, users can post a message for everyone to see.
 This application strives to improve collaboration on projects.
 Your team can share up to 10,000 messages across the office.
 If there is a question about a specific message, you can set up a 1 on 1 video call to explain.
 There is even 5GB worth of storage space.

-They offer a free starter plan.
-The paid versions have more features.
+Of course, the paid versions have more features.
 You can video call with 15 people at once and see the full chat history.
 You can also securely contact others outside the company.
 Learn more: Slack.

 A calendar and schedule just for you!
 Create a to-do list with check marks.
 Have a team working on a project?
 You can share your project with 4 other people.
 You can have up to 80 ongoing projects at once.
 Delegate tasks to specific teammates within the app.
 Need a task to be done by a certain time?
 Set a due date.